adityasz/clap-py/README.md

 [clap-rs](https://github.com/clap-rs/clap).
 Most docstrings are lifted verbatim.

-## TODO
+## TODO (v1.0)

 - [ ] Support more tags in the help template.
+- [ ] In long help, show description of possible values when the enum has docstrings.
+- [ ] Share arguments between (sub)commands using class inheritance.

+## Future work (beyond v1.0)

 - [ ] Find out the python equivalent of `anstyle` and `color_print::cstr!`
-      and support colored help strings (without breaking text wrapping).
+      and support styled help strings that wrap properly and are formatted depending on output file.
-- [ ] Share arguments between (sub)commands using class inheritance.
+- [ ] Actually parse arguments intead of relying on `argparse`.
+      This will improve error message greatly.
 - [ ] Add a clap-like builder API to add arguments procedurally (after defining some arguments in a class).
 One use case can be to load arguments and help strings from a file (which is useful when arguments/help strings are referenced in multiple places).
-- [ ] Actually parse arguments intead of relying on `argparse`.
-      This will improve error message greatly.
 - [ ] Generate shell completions.